Climbers find their own Augusta National at Rifle Mountain Park

 Assistant Parks and Recreation Department Austin Rickstrew said Rifle Mountain Park’s popularity continues to grow, saying, “It’s always been busy, but it’s only getting busier.”

-Year-to-date numbers from September show Rifle has already sold 227 non-resident annual passes, and another 128 Garfield County and Rifle resident passes, this year alone.
+Year-to-date numbers from September show Rifle has already sold 227 nonresident annual passes — and another 128 Garfield County and Rifle resident passes — this year alone.
 The annual passes alone account for $18,335 in revenue.

 Year-to-date numbers also show Rifle has garnered $66,079 in camping and parking revenue alone this year.
 In 2021, this number was $59,457.
 In 2020, it was $57,587.